aron0093/cytopath/docs/source/usage.rst

 Inference output
 ----------------

-The trajectories inferred by Cytopath are segmented.
-Cells are then aligned to these trajectory segments to determine their relative position along the trajectory (pseudotime) and relative association with multiple trajectories (cell fate).
+The trajectories inferred by Cytopath are composed of segments.
+Cells are aligned to these trajectory segments to determine their relative position along the trajectory (pseudotime) and relative association with multiple trajectories (cell-fate).

 The complete inference output containing all cell-trajectory alignments is stored under the following key,